WayneGreeley/elastic-cache-challenge/README.md

             LANGUAGE SQL;
 ```

+--->

 Test the application using the outputs from the SAM deploy.
-I like to use the Postman application as it provides and easy way to store tests that you run often.
+I like to use the Postman application as it provides an easy way to store tests that you run often.
 When you test the helloworld endpoint, the response is always greater than five seconds.
 The cache time-to-live for redis is set to 10 secounds, so the first helloredis test will take over five seconds.
 For the next ten seconds, the helloredis test will take under a second.